 - 5. Affix the tape that secures the touch pad to the palmrest and keyboard assembly [1]. - 6.
 Slide the touch pad cable and hard drive cable into its connector on the system board and close the latch to secure the cables [2, 3].

 - 1. Replace the battery

 - 2. Replace the base cover

+- 3. Replace the optical drive assembly

-- 3. Replace the SD memory card
+- 4. Replace the SD memory card

-- 4. Follow the procedure in after working inside your computer
+- 5. Follow the procedure in after working inside your computer

 Display assembly

 Removing the display assembly